 DNA, or deoxyribonucleic acid, is found in every living cell and is basically the “blueprints” to our construction.
 It is divided up into chromosomes, which are in turn divided into genes.
 Humans have 23 pairs of chromosomes arranged in a double helix.
 In humans, the 23rd chromosome is either an X-chromosome or a Y-chromosome, and determines if we are male or female.
 Women have two X-chromosomes, while men have one X and one Y.

 Most DNA testing kit places work the same way – you order the kit from the website, they send a collection container to you, then you swab your cheek or spit in a tube and send it off to be tested.
 Results will be sent to you in six to eight weeks.
 You’ll get a breakdown of your genetic makeup, usually with areas and percentages.
 Your results may surprise you!
 Another thing to note- sometimes your ancestry results will change as they collect more data and get more accurate.

 Check out My DNA Results:

 Looks like 1% of me may be Indian Princess after all! lol

 How Do I Choose a DNA Testing Place?

 When you start shopping around for testing places, you may get bogged down with all the options available.
 AncestryDNA, TellemeGen, 23andMe, MyHeritage and more offer similar services.
 I suggest doing some research and looking at more than just the DNA results, since some sites also do things like family trees, matching you up with relatives and offer continuous updates as the data evolves.
 For example, this review of AncestryDNA breaks down the advantages and disadvantages, along with things like number of users and price points.
-It helps to compare the sites before making a choice.
 You might also want to consider using the same site other family members are already a part of.
 I was instantly connected with several long-lost cousins after my DNA results were processed!